Canada's Free DIY Investor Guide 🍁

 • Quick and easy signup process

-• Integrated card for banking features Wealthsimple offers high-interest savings, free ATM withdrawals, and back on purchases, seamlessly integrated with your investment accounts.
+• Integrated card for banking features Wealthsimple offers high-interest savings, free ATM withdrawals, and cash back on purchases, seamlessly integrated with your investment accounts.

 • Dividend Reinvestment Plan (DRIP) Automatically reinvests your dividends, allowing for compound growth without manual intervention.